djwooten/synergy/README.md

 #### Visualization

 For three drugs, E is a 3D scalar field.
 One option for visualization is to use `synergy.utils.plots.plot_heatmap(d1, d2, E)` where E is calculated across `d1` and `d2`, but on fixed slices of `d3`.
 An additional option is to use plotly isosurfaces, which render curved 2D surfaces of constant E in a 3D space.
-These isosurfaces are similar to stacks of colormaps.
+These isosurfaces are similar to stacks of heatmaps.
 This is implemented for `synergy.higher` models as

 ```
 model.plotly_isosurfaces(d, drug_axes=[0,1,2])